azsonic/10xdevs-flashcards/README.md

 ## Project Description

 The **10xdevs-flashcards** application is a web-based learning tool designed for "casual learners."
 It aims to streamline the creation of educational flashcards by leveraging AI.
 The core feature allows users to paste a block of text and automatically generate flashcard candidates, which they can then review, edit, and save.
 The application also supports manual flashcard creation and management.
-Saved flashcards can be studied using an integrated spaced repetition system to enhance learning efficiency.
+Saved flashcards can be studied using an integrated spaced repetition system to enhance learning efficiency

 ## Tech Stack